thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-support-handbook.md

 ### Customer Success Architect (CSA)

 The CSA is your main contact for architecting the ThoughtSpot solution.
+The CSA is a member of the paid professional services team.
 The CSA:

 -   Oversees the engagement from Launch Kickoff to Wrap-Up
 -   Helps define the architecture and solution approach
 -   Assists the CSE with solution implementation
 -   Helps the client Product Owner with story selection and use case prioritization

-### Customer Success Engineer (CSE)
+### Customer Engagement Manager (EM)

-The CSE implements the solution, working in tandem with the CSA.
-The CSE:
+The EM implements the solution, working in tandem with the CSA.
+The EM is a member of the paid professional services team.
+The EM:

 -   Participates in architecture and planning activities
 -   Acts as primary implementation person for ThoughtSpot on the project
 -   Trains the implementation team and end users

+### Customer Success Manager (CSM)

+The CSM assists when starting ThoughtSpot in your organization.

+The CSM works with your entire team to identify and establish the correct fit, the right team, and the optimal plan.
+The CSM coordinates the ABCs of your ThoughtSpot experience: Adoption, Benefits, and Competency Building.

 ## Chapter 2: Support Components